mindlink/OrleansPersistentStream-MissingEvents/README.md

 ## Fix Implemenation
 We intercept the streaming mechanism at two "sandwich layers" to ensure that events are not purged whilst pending subscriptions are in-flight.

+The an in-flight subscription lifecycle is considered to be:
+1. Started on request to subscribe to the PersistentStreamPullingAgent.
+2. Completed when an initial cursor is requested for the subscription from the queue cache.
+3. Failed if the request to the PersistentStreamPullingAgent fails.
+4. Failed if the underlying handshake back to the consumer fails.

-At the core of the solution, a shared mechanism to track pending stream subscriptions:
+At the core of the solution, we use a shared mechanism to track pending stream subscriptions:

 1. `PendingStreamSubscriptionsManager` - Tracks pending stream subscriptions for a stream on a given queue.
-Designed to be hosted in-memory alongside a corresponding `PersistentStreamPullingAgent`.
+Designed to be hosted in-memory alongside each `PersistentStreamPullingAgent`.
 2. `PendingStreamSubscriptionsCoordinationService` - A service that allows the per-queue stream subscription managers to be retrieved globally for the local silo.

 On one side of the interception sandwich, we intercept the 'consumer subscription' layer to track subscription lifecycle and activity:

 1. `StreamSubscriptionIncomingGrainCallFilter` - Intercepts inbound requests into the `PersistentStreamPullingAgent`, registers the stream subscriber as pending, and cleans up on failure to subscribe.
 This mechanism also sets the invoked parameters on the Orleans request context so downstream interception components are able to resolve them.
-2. `ConsumerHandshakeOutgoingGrainCallFilter` - Intercepts the consumer handshake and cleans up any residual pending stream subscription data, using parameters flowed from the original stream request.
+2. `ConsumerHandshakeOutgoingGrainCallFilter` - Intercepts the consumer handshake and cleans up any residual pending stream subscription data if this process fails, using parameters flowed from the original stream request.

-On the other side of the interception sandwich, we intercept the streaming provider's 'state' layer (the cache) to identify subscription handshakes that have completed and ensure any newly received events are cached whilst current pending subscriptions are in flight:
+On the other side of the interception sandwich, we intercept the Persistent Pulling Stream Agent's 'state' layer (the queue cache) to:

+1. Ensure any newly received events are cached if there are current pending subscriptions are in flight, by creating artificial pinning cursors for each pending subscription.
+2. Identify when subscription handshakes complete successfully (i.e. when a queue cache cursor is being requested), and clean up any pinning cursors that may have been created if concurrent events have been received.

+We wrap an underlying stream provider queue caching mechanism and inject our interception logic:

 1. `ReliableStreamsQueueCache` - Wraps an underlying queue cache, notifying when events are received (in case pending subscriptions are in flight), and treating cursor requests as confirmation of stream subscription completion using parameters flowed from the initial stream subscription invocation.
 2. `ReliableStreamsQueueAdaptorCache` - Plugs in to the stream provider mechanism and creates the intercepting cache per-queue.